Enguenye/WordleBotES/README.md

 # WordleBotES
 A wordle bot that solves the game in spanish.
+A brief article(in Spanish) explaining how it works can be found here: https://github.com/Enguenye/WordleBotES/blob/main/Teoria_de_la_informaci%C3%B3n_y_wordle.pdf

 Run the Front.py file to run the interface.